 Uluru Cultural Centre

-A huge attraction of Uluru-Kata Tjuta National Park is the amount of walks.
+A huge attraction of Uluru-Kata Tjuta National Park is the walks you can do.
 These walks give you amazing views of Uluru and the surrounding area.
-Some walks allow you to get up close and personal with The Rock.
+Some walks also allow you to get up close and personal with The Rock.

 Where?
 Bus Sunset Carpark